semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 To configure cross-linking between local and remote repositories, you must set up environment variables via the CLI:

-1. Navigate into the root of your repo.
+1. Navigate to the root of your repo.

-2. Create the `SEMGREP_REPO_URL` variable, setting it to the URL you'd just to access your online repo:
+2. Create the `SEMGREP_REPO_URL` variable, setting it to the URL you'd use to access your online repo:

         <pre><code>
         export SEMGREP_REPO_URL=<span className="placeholder">URL_ADDRESS</span>